python4astronomers/python4astronomers/source/installation/linux.rst

+.. _linux_install:

 Linux
 ==========================

-There are three options for a linux Python installation that we describe:
+Here we provide further details for two methods of installing Python on a linux system without using a standalone distribution like Anaconda:

 - System install in /usr/bin and /usr/lib where you have root privilege
-- User installation of EPD in a non-system directory without root
 - Non-root setup with an existing full-featured Python on the system

 System install with root